Neniflight/para_v_nonp/README.md

 # Parametric vs Nonparametric Estimators in a Purchases Context

 In this project, we try to explain and visualize what parametric and nonparametric distribution estimators are in the context of banking and purchases.
 This was made using D3, Scrollytelling, and Svelte!
 Try down through the page to learn about these estimators.
-This was made as part of a project for DSC 106: Data Visualization
+This was made as part of a project for DSC 106: Data Visualization.
+- The video for the project can be found here: [Youtube](https://www.youtube.com/watch?v=DbPK3Ewc3Fo)

 ---